beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 ### package { #android-package }

-#### `--keystore-alias <alias>`

-The alias of the signing key within the keystore.
-If not provided, Briefcase will prompt for it (defaulting to the app name).
+#### `-i <path>` / `--keystore <path>`

+The path to a keystore file to use for signing.
+While Briefcase defaults to creating a PKCS12 format keystore (with a `.p12` extension), it can also use legacy JKS format keystores (with a `.jks` extension).

 #### `--keystore-password <password>`

 The password for the keystore.
 If not provided, Briefcase will prompt for it.

+#### `--key-alias <alias>`

+The alias of the signing key within the keystore.
+If not provided, Briefcase will prompt for it.

 #### `--key-password <password>`

 The password for the signing key itself.
 If not provided, it defaults to the keystore password.

-#### `-i <path>` / `--identity <path>`

-The path to a `.jks` keystore file to use for signing.
-If not provided, Briefcase will search for existing keystores in the project folder (`.android/`), and in the `.android` folder in the user's home directory, and offer to create a new one if none are found.

-If provided, these properties will be used to sign the artefact non-interactively.
-If any required property is not provided, Briefcase will prompt for it in an interactive session, or fail if input is disabled.
+If provided, these options will be used to sign the artefact non-interactively.
+If any required option is not provided, Briefcase will prompt for it in an interactive session, or fail if input is disabled.

 #### `--adhoc-sign`